-The Bundesbank's high-frequency economic activity index estimates that the German economy is expanding by 4.3% on a 3m/3m basis, as of August 30, up from -6.3% roughly three months ago, reflecting the increase in activity in the country's industrial and services sectors.
-Note that Germany's economy contracted by -9.7% in Q2, compared to the Bundesbank WEI estimate of -4.3% at end-June.
+• The Bundesbank's high-frequency economic activity index estimates that the German economy is expanding by 3.3% on a 3m/3m basis, as of Oct 5, up from -6.2% roughly three months ago, reflecting the increase in activity in the country's industrial and services sectors.
+The most recent data, however, shows a plateauing of growth as we kick off the third quarter.
+Note that Germany's economy contracted by -9.7% in Q2, compared to the Bundesbank WEI estimate of -4.4% at end-June.